extremebleem/luaapi/README.md

 **Properties:**
 - `type`: number - Type of the beam.
-- `startEnt`: entity | nil - Starting entity for the beam.
+- `startEnt`: IClientEntity | nil - Starting entity for the beam.
 - `startAttachment`: number - Attachment point on the start entity.
-- `endEnt`: entity | nil - Ending entity for the beam.
+- `endEnt`: IClientEntity | nil - Ending entity for the beam.
 - `endAttachment`: number - Attachment point on the end entity.
 - `vecStart`: vector - Starting position of the beam.
 - `vecEnd`: vector - Ending position of the beam.
-- `modelIndex`: number - Index of the beam's model.
+- `modelIndex`: number - Index of the beam’s model.
-- `modelName`: string | nil - Name of the beam's model.
+- `modelName`: string | nil - Name of the beam’s model.
 - `haloIndex`: number - Index of the halo effect.
 - `haloName`: string | nil - Name of the halo effect.
 - `haloScale`: number - Scale of the halo effect.